ai-se/statatak/README.md

 # statatak
-Analysis to show statistical methods do not matter
+Analysis to show statistical methods do not matter.